 Consumers saw this vendor lockin from IBM as overly aggressive and anti-consumer.
 The PS/2 line didn’t exactly flop.
 It was far more successful than the IBM PCjr, for instance.
 The less-expensive models were among the best selling computers of 1989 and 1990.

 That said, the PS/2 didn’t set the world on fire either.
+The PC market was booming, and IBM’s share wasn’t growing nearly as quickly as the market as a whole.
 And rather than pay royalties to IBM, Compaq and eight other companies created an alternative standard called EISA that they kept open.
 So essentially the rest of the industry ended up cloning Compaq instead of IBM.

 In the 486 era, EISA mostly gave way to VESA, another mostly open standard created by an industry consortium.
 When the time came to replace EISA, Intel took the lead on creating PCI, a standard still in use today.